 McHugh, S. A. 2011, ‘Mixed Marriage and The Myth of ‘Anglo-Celtic’ Australia’, John Hume Institute of Global Irish Studies, University of NSW, 11 March 2011.
 FILM of lecture here.

 McHugh, S. A. 2010.
-‘The Snowy Mountains Scheme: how a hydro-electric scheme helped build a nation’,Islamic Republic of Iran Broadcasting, 11th International Radio Festival, Zibakenar, Iran.
-May 2011.
+‘The Snowy Mountains Scheme: how a hydro-electric scheme helped build a nation’,Islamic Republic of Iran Broadcasting, 11th International Radio Festival, Zibakenar, IRAN.

 McHugh, S. 2009, ‘Power for the People’: National Archives of Australia, 16 August.
 PUBLIC LECTURE.
 AUDIO here.